Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Introduction

-Recent related studies showed the effectiveness of deep features as a perceptual metric between images (perceptual loss), and as a score of anomaly~\cite{johnson2016perceptual,gatys2016image,zhang2018unreasonable,tuluptceva2019perceptual}.
-Also, the use of the perceptual loss for training autoencoders has been very popular in a variety of tasks \cite{johnson2016perceptual,tuluptceva2019perceptual,chan2019everybody,zhang2018unreasonable,huang2018multimodal} except for the task of anomaly detection which has been inexplicably somewhat dismissed so far.
-Trained only on normal data, autoencoders tend to produce a high reconstruction error between the input and the output when the input is an abnormal sample.
+Recent related studies~\cite{johnson2016perceptual,gatys2016image,zhang2018unreasonable} showed the effectiveness of deep features as a perceptual metric between images (the perceptual loss), and as a score of anomaly~\cite{tuluptceva2019perceptual}.
+Also, the use of the perceptual loss for training autoencoders has been very popular in a variety of tasks \cite{johnson2016perceptual,tuluptceva2019perceptual,chan2019everybody,zhang2018unreasonable,huang2018multimodal,grund2020improving,larsen2016autoencoding} except -- inexplicably-- in the task of image anomaly detection where it has been somewhat dismissed so far.
+Trained only on normal data, the autoencoders tend to produce a high reconstruction error between the input and the output when the input is an abnormal sample.
 That property has been used intensively for anomaly detection~\cite{zhai2016deep,gong2019memorizing,zhou2017anomaly,chong2017abnormal,perera2019ocgan}.
-We propose to compel the autoencoder to reconstruct \textit{perceptive} or \textit{content} information of the normal images, by using \textit{only} the perceptual loss during autoencoder training.
-As such, the reconstructed image may not be an image altogether, but a tensor that stores the ``content'' of the input image.
-The main idea behind it is not to force the network to reconstruct a realistic looking image, but to let it be flexible in understanding the content of the normal data.
+Yet, we propose to compel the autoencoder to reconstruct \textit{perceptive} or \textit{content} information of the normal images, by using \textit{only} the perceptual loss during autoencoder training.
+As such, the reconstructed image may not be an image altogether, but a tensor that stores the ``content'' of the original image.
+The main idea behind it is not to force the network to reconstruct a realistically looking image, but to let it be flexible in understanding the content of the normal data.
 Section~\ref{section:perc_ae} covers the details.

-To further improve the expressiveness of the autoencoder and to allow it to capture even the fine details in the data, we propose to train the model using progressive growing technique~\cite{karras2017progressive,heljakka2018pioneer}, starting from a low-resolution network and adding new layers to gradually introduce additional details during the training.
+To further improve the expressiveness of the autoencoder and to allow it to capture even the fine details in the data, we propose to train the model using \yellow{the} progressive growing technique~\cite{karras2017progressive,heljakka2018pioneer}, starting from a low-resolution network and adding new layers to gradually introduce additional details during the training.
 In particular, we present how to achieve a smooth growth of perceptual information in the loss function, and show that this greatly improves the quality of anomaly detection in the high-resolution medical data.
 We will describe it in Section~\ref{section:pg}.

 Lastly, we propose a new approach to the basic setup of anomaly detection model.
 Most approaches~\cite{perera2019ocgan,tuluptceva2019perceptual,golan2018deep,ruff2018deep,zhai2016deep} prescribe not to use any anomaly examples during the model setup, dismissing the questions of optimization and of hyperparameter selection for such models.
 However, in reality, some types of abnormalities to detect are actually known (for example, the most frequent pathologies on the chest X-rays).
 Therefore, we consider the \textit{weakly-supervised} scenario where a low number of anomalies with confined variability are available for use in optimal model hyperparameter selection (Section~\ref{section:hyperparam}).
 We believe this scenario reflects the real tasks encountered in practice, provides a clear pipeline for setting up the model on new data, and helps to obtain reproducible results.